Skip to main content

 Name/Description: The "Name" will appear above the description when viewing the profile.
 For example, "BC Rules" is the name and "default rule to apply" is the description in the screenshot above.

-User tags: Create specialty overtime rules for users with certain tags.
+User tags: Create specific overtime rules for users with certain tags.
 Custom tags can always be added via the "Team" tab(Dashboard > Team > Click on a user name > Tags > Input tag > Enter).

 Classifications: Switch over to Classifications if you want to set your overtime rules based on the classifications chosen for your users.
 Classifications can always be added via the "Team" tab (Dashboard > Team > Click on a user name > Classification > Input classification > Enter)